 In our years of shooting with bolt-action rifles, it’s tricky to find budget picks because they tend to have subpar quality.
 The TC Compass and the Ruger American are popular choices in this department, but are they really up to standard?
-In this comparison, we’ll find out.
+In this TC Compass vs Ruger American comparison, we’ll find out.

-While both rifles look pretty similar, we have to give the design edge to the Thompson Center Compass.
+The rifles look pretty similar, but we have to give the design edge to the Ruger American.

 The TC Compass is available in two barrel lengths, four rates of twist, and more than 10 calibers.
 It’s more than what the Ruger American offers, which is three rates of twists and more than 5 calibers.
 As such, you have more flexibility in terms of configuration with the TC.